 WR = wagering requirements.
 Bonuses are for new customers only and terms and conditions will apply.
 See the casino’s website for full details.

-If you’re unfamiliar with the concept of free casino money, then we’ll do our best to explain here.
+If you’re unfamiliar with the concept of a casino bonus, then we’ll do our best to explain here.
 In essence, a casino bonus is a promotional tool used by the casinos to get players to sign up.
 The idea is that once you’ve registered and seen how great they are, you’ll stick around.

-Generally speaking, there are two kinds of bonus or ‘free casino money’ – deposit bonuses and no deposit bonuses.
-A deposit bonus requires that you make a deposit into the casinos before you receive your free cash and a no deposit bonus is one that is given without the need for a deposit.
+Generally speaking, there are two kinds of bonus – deposit bonuses and no deposit bonuses.
+A deposit bonus requires that you make a deposit into the casinos before you receive your bonus and a no deposit bonus is one that is given without the need for a deposit.
 As you can probably guess, deposit bonuses tend to be much larger and more generous than their no deposit counterparts.